gamontal/soundcloud-search/README.md

 ![](https://github.com/gmontalvoriv/soundcloud-search/blob/master/images/sc2.png)

-> Type in the username preceded by a [ / ] to search for that user
+> Type in the username preceded by a forward-slash [ / ] to search for that user

 ![](https://github.com/gmontalvoriv/soundcloud-search/blob/master/images/sc3.png)